 Editorials are one of the most important parts of the newspaper.UPSC aspirants should come into the habit of reading editorials.
 You must also remember to read the editorials especially the ones that come in ‘The Hindu’.
 They provide good insight into many relevant and headline-grabbing news items.

 Engaging in brain games like crossword puzzles, Sudoku, etc. can polish your logical and thinking skills.
 This will also help you in developing an analytical mind for the UPSC civil services exam.

-Always remember to approach a topic from different angles.
+You should always look at a topic from different angles.
 This will give you a more broad-based view of things.
 Also, look for dots to connect.
-For instance, the issue of urban pollution is linked to several factors like industrialisation, waste disposal, large-scale migration from rural areas, rural debt, growth of cities versus capacities, urban planning, etc. Think of all possible angles to a problem.
+For instance, the issue of urban pollution is linked to several factors like industrialisation, waste disposal, large-scale migration from rural areas, rural debt, the growth of cities versus capacities, urban planning, etc. Think of all possible angles to a problem.
 This will give you material to write and also unique solutions.

-Finally, an important point to remember if you want to develop analytical power is to ask questions.
+If you really want to develop analytical power, you need to ask questions.
 Ask yourself why things are the way they are.
+Then only you can get to know the root cause of any problem.
 If there is communal tension in the country, where did it originate?
 If farmers are committing suicide every year due to debt, what causes this?
 It is just a poor monsoon?
-What are the reasons female infanticide is still practiced in parts of the country?
-Don’t be satisfied just knowing the facts.
+What are the reasons female infanticide is still practised in parts of the country?
+Don’t be satisfied with just knowing the facts.
 Ask questions and strive to get the answers.

 Visit BYJU’S Website for strategy and articles on free IAS prep and all the latest on UPSC IAS exam.

 |Things to Note before Starting UPSC IAS Preparation|